benjaminion/upgrading-ethereum-book/src/book.md

 As for slashing, once again running a majority client could be an act of self-harm.
 Should that client have a bug that led to its validators becoming slashed en-masse the correlated slashing penalties would be much more severe than if the same thing happened to those running a minority client.

 This is not just a theoretical issue.
 It is instructive to revisit the [major incident](https://hackmd.io/@benjaminion/wnie2_200822#Medalla-Meltdown-redux) that occurred on the Medalla testnet and led to a great many validators being slashed (due to not running effective slashing protection).

-#### See also

- - In the Serenity Design Rationale Vitalik gives some further background on why Ethereum&nbsp;2.0 [includes proposer slashing](https://notes.ethereum.org/@vbuterin/rkhCgQteN#Slashing).
-It is specifically intended to discourage stakers from simultaneously running primary and backup nodes.

 ## The Building Blocks <!-- /part2/building_blocks -->